AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-active-directory-user-cannot-log-in.md

 product-area: system-administration;user-management
 navigation-topic: tips-tricks-troubleshooting-setup-admin
 title: "Error: Active Directory User Cannot Log In"
-description: When someone receives the message "Invalid Username or Password: when trying to log in to Adobe Workfronto, it's possible that the user's name in Active Directory doesn't match their Federation.
+description: If someone receives the message "Invalid Username or Password" when trying to log in to Adobe Workfront, it's possible that the user's name in Active Directory doesn't match their Federation.
 Compare the user's name in the Active Directory to the name in the Federation ID field in the individual user's profile.
 feature: System Setup and Administration
 role: Admin
 ---